sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - One of the main functions of System 2 is to monitor and control thoughts and actions “suggested” by System 1, allowing some to be expressed directly in behavior and suppressing or modifying others.
     -  System 1 is impulsive and intuitive; System 2 is capable of reasoning, and it is cautious, but at least for some people it is also lazy.
     - Principle of Skill training - rewards for improved performance works better than punishment of mistakes.
+    - Extreme predictions and a willingness to predict rare events from weak evidence are both manifestations of System 1
+    - A general limitation of the human mind is its imperfect ability to reconstruct past states of knowledge, or beliefs that have changed.
+Once you adopt a new view of the world (or of any part of it), you immediately lose much of your ability to recall what you used to believe before your mind changed.
+    - Smarter you are the less compliant you are.m

 - “Semmelweis Reflex” is a metaphor for our reflex-like tendency to reject new evidence or new knowledge because it contradicts our established norms, beliefs, or paradigms.

 - The ability of bad actors to steal your attention is greater than your ability to filter their endless flow of content.

 - Nuclear Energy
     - A nuclear power plant is a type of thermal power plant, where a heat source is used to turn water into steam, which then drives a turbine.
 For nuclear power, the heat source is radioactive nuclear fuel producing a nuclear chain reactionn